-- Term deposits placed with banks
+- Cash and term deposits placed with banks

 - Mortgage loans and loans to policyholders

+- Amounts due from insurance policyholders

 - Amounts due from reinsurers

-- Amounts due from insurance policyholders
+- Debt instruments

-The Company's term deposits are mainly placed with well-known high quality banks.
+The Company's cash and term deposits are mainly placed with well-known high quality banks.
 Mortgage loans and loans to policyholders are fully collateralised by the relevant property assets and cash surrender values respectively.